Processing math: 100%

 In other words, the optimal bitrate given distortion has the bound

-(generic result for bounded sets in finite dimensions can be found in paper by Kolmogorov-Tihomirov, $\epsilon$-entropy and $\epsilon$-capacity of sets in function spaces)
+(generic result for bounded sets in finite dimensions can be found in paper by Kolmogorov-Tihomirov, ϵ-entropy and ϵ-capacity of sets in function spaces)

-Edit: The difference of $\sqrt{k}$ seems to be a difference in normalization... actually the $\sqrt{k}$ inside the logarithm does not affect the asymptotics with respect to $1/D$, as $D$ decreases to $0$, so maybe something is being ignored in the latter estimate.
+Edit: The difference of k seems to be a difference in normalization... actually the k inside the logarithm does not affect the asymptotics with respect to 1/D, as D decreases to 0, so maybe something is being ignored in the latter estimate.

 No comments: